celery/celery/docs/configuration.rst

 CELERY_DEFAULT_ROUTING_KEY
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default routing key used when sending tasks.
+The default routing key used when no custom routing key
+is specified for a key in the :setting:`CELERY_QUEUES` setting.

 The default is: `celery`.

 .. setting:: CELERY_DEFAULT_DELIVERY_MODE